 Total Amount Unspent (In Rs.
-Lakhs) Total Amount transferred to Unspent CSR Account as per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5) Year (in Rs.
+Lakhs) Amount Spent for the Financial Total Amount transferred to Unspent CSR Account as per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso Year (in Rs.
 Lakhs) Amount (in Rs.
 Lakhs) Date of Transfer Name of the Fund Amount (in Rs.
 Lakhs) Date of Transfer NIL Not Applicable